leowolf275/tp/docs/DeveloperGuide.md

 Steps 1a1-1a2 are repeated until the data entered is correct.\
 Use case resumes from step 2.

 1b.
-System does not find specified participant in the system.\
+System does not find specified person in the system.\
 1b1.
 System prompts user to re-enter data.\
 1b2.
 User enters new data.\
 Steps 1b1-1b2 are repeated until the data entered is correct.\